 The planning required to host players, spectators and vendors during diverse events

-The design necessary to maximize space and enhance the versatility of the complex
+The design necessary to maximize space and enhance the versatility of the sports complex

 The layout design needed for convenient guest and employee movement between areas of the complex